ICB-DCM/pyABC/doc/index.rst

 Version: |version|

-pyABC is a framework for distributed, likelihood free inference.
+pyABC is a framework for distributed, likelihood-free inference.
 That means, if you have a model and some data and want to know the posterior distribution over the model parameters, i.e. you want to know with which probability which parameters explain the observed data, then pyABC might be